sparker888/stickylife/README.md

 3.  **View the site in a browser, open the source code and start editing!**

-    Your site is now running at `http://localhost:8000`!
+    The site should now be running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
-This is a tool you can use to experiment with querying your data.
+This is a tool you can use to experiment with querying data.
 Learn more about using this tool in the [Gatsby Tutorial](https://www.gatsbyjs.com/docs/tutorial/part-4/#use-graphiql-to-explore-the-data-layer-and-write-graphql-queries)._

-    Open the site directory in your code editor of choice and edit `src/pages/index.js`.
+    Open the site directory in your code editor of choice and edit `src/pages/index.js` for example.
 Save your changes and the browser will update in real time!

 ## 🚀 Quick start (Gatsby Cloud)